paveljurca/notes/sber/slova.md

 > Perspektiva, v níž se pohybují, je stále znečištěna sněním o pozemské realizaci.
 > *Homilie — 18.
 10. 2015*

+.

+> The meaning of life is to find your gift.
+> The purpose of life is to give it away.
+> *Pablo Picasso*

 * __apod.__
 * [MathPages Quotations](http://www.mathpages.com/home/quotes.htm)